Table of Contents

 How to write a chef CV

 People enjoy fine dining, and they’ll pay well to dine where a chef produces great food.
-But you’ll only get to showcase your culinary skills if you impress your future employer with an effective chef CV.
+But you’ll only get to showcase your culinary skills if you impress your future employer by writing an effective CV.

 You also need to make a cover letter that introduces your chef CV to the employer.